 the dialog was pretty good. better than your avg shit jrpg localization for sure

-my favorite part was being able to use the mindreading power on any NPC in the game. so cool that they put that much effort into dialogue most would never see
+my favorite part was being able to use the mindreading power on any npc in the game. so cool that they put that much effort into dialogue most would never see

 it has some of the best dungeons in the whole genre with great exploration and the class system is very interesting.
-Problem is that the game is super easy and imbalanced combat-wise, the story isn't all that great even though it's a cool setting, and they never shut the fuck up
+Problem is that the game is super easy and imbalanced combat-wise, the story isn't all that great even though it's a cool setting, and they never shut the frick up

 None of the rock dungeons are good.

->they never shut the fuck up
+>they never shut the frick up

 this was always camelot's achilles heel